 Sports betting point spreads can be difficult to bet on though it can be more rewarding and, in the case of favorites, gives a better return on your wager.
 Plenty of factors can affect how teams perform against the spread (ATS), which you should keep track of.

-+ Home court can affect the point spread.
-Usually, home teams perform better, hence the term “homecourt advantage.”
++ Home court can affect the point spread because home teams usually perform better; hence, the term “homecourt advantage.”

 + For sports that are played outdoors, the weather can be a major factor.
 A clear sunny day versus a stormy day may reveal different spreads, considering each team will perform differently given the conditions.

 + Conference and division games can adjust spreads differently than non-conference and/or non-division games.
-In many sports, conference/division games mean more because of their impact on the postseason.
-So you can expect teams to potentially play differently, thus a different spread.
+In many sports, conference/division games mean more because of their impact on the postseason, so you can expect teams to potentially play differently.
+This entails, thus, having a different spread.